simongarton/AdventOfCode/readme.md

 ## Day 24:

+Part 1 was nice enough : hailstones flying around in 3 dimensions, will a given pair collide within a given volume ?
+To make it manageable, part 1 was only in 2 dimensions, so was about figuring out and solving pairs of linear equations.

+Part 2 introduces the 3rd dimension, and for the hell of it, adds a 4th dimension, time.
+Given all these hailstones, where do you have to start throwing a rock, and in which 3d dimension, to hit all of them ?
+Probably math.

 ## Day 23: A long walk.
 (1/2)

 Route finding, A*, priority queue, yeah, yeah, done this before ... wait, you want the _longest_ distance ?